 This book will be published under the copyright of The American Phytopathological Society.
-Be sure that at least one author of each chapter signs the copyright transfer form (entitled "Authorization to Publish"), which accompanies these guidelines, and include all forms with your manuscript.
+Be sure that at least one author of each chapter signs the copyright transfer form (entitled "Authorization to Publish"), which accompanies these guidelines, and return it to APS Press with the final manuscript.